Let´s paint the town green

 In addition to the abundance of outdoor activities in the surrounding area, Icelandair Hotel Reykjavik Natura places special emphasis on making sure that its guests have plenty to do within the hotel complex.
 A variety of entertainment is available such as regular film screenings in English and Icelandic, as well as the weekly reading sessions of Icelandic Bedtime Stories, where guests are encouraged to wear their pajamas and snuggle up under a blanket with a hot chocolate in hand.

-There is an onsite spa called Soley Natura Spa with a pool, sauna, hot tub, fitness centre, and an array of beauty treatments.
-There is also a restaurant and bar located in the hotel and guests can enjoy live music every Thursday.
+There is an onsite spa called Sóley Natura Spa with an array of massages and beauty treatments, a warm pool, sauna, hot tub and fitness centre.
+There is also an in-house restaurant and bar called Satt where guests and locals can enjoy live music every Thursday.

 - Check-in is at 14:00 or later, the day of arrival.
 Check-out is before 12:00 noon on the day of departure.